can I feed my angelfish vegetables?

 What Vegetables Do Angelfish Eat?

 Angelfish have specific dietary requirements.
-Alongside their daily pellets and flakes, they enjoy a varied diet of live foods, fruits, and vegetables.
-But not all vegetables are nutritionally equal.
-Similarly, angelfish should only have a small portion of veggies a couple of times a week.
+Alongside their daily pellets and flakes, they need a diet of live foods, fruits, and vegetables.

 As well as vitamins and minerals, vegetables provide angelfish with mental stimulation.
-They’re also a good source of fiber, which angelfish need to optimize their digestion and gut health.
+They’re also a good source of fiber, which angelfish need for healthy digestion and gut health.

 Can I Feed My Angelfish Vegetables?

 Angelfish are omnivores, so they eat meat and plants.
-While your angelfish’s diet should be made up of high-quality pellets or flakes containing plenty of protein, they can vegetables as a treat.
+While their diet should comprise quality pellets or flakes with protein, they can eat vegetables as a treat.

-In the wild, angelfish eat plants found in the rivers they live in.
+Wild angelfish eat plants found in the rivers they live in.
 This allows them to increase their vitamin and mineral intake.
-However, it’s hard to get these native plants, so some vegetables are a healthy substitution.
+It’s hard to get these native plants, so some vegetables are a healthy substitution.

 As mentioned, vegetables are also high in fiber, which keeps your angelfish’s digestive system working efficiently, preventing constipation.

-However, not all angelfish enjoy the taste and texture of all the vegetables you feed them, so some trial and error will be required until you find the veggie varieties they enjoy.
+However, not all angelfish enjoy the taste and texture of all the vegetables you feed them, so some trial and error will be required until you find the veggie varieties they want.

 Also, as described by the Journal of Applied Biological Sciences, angelfish need high protein levels to stay healthy.
 Vegetables are high in carbohydrates, so they should only make up a small part of their diet.